 I can still remember the day I opened that book.
 I can't say that about many other books that I read more than two decades ago.
 But such was the effect that Rachel Carson's "Silent Spring" had on me and on millions of others who have devoured this environmentalist's must-read since it was first published.

 This week marks the anniversary of the publication of "Silent Spring."
 In that time, it has become required reading for any self-respecting environmentalist.
 In it, Carson complains about the overuse of synthetic pesticides, particularly DDT, and warns about the devastation these chemicals could cause to human and environmental health.
 Carson's terrifying yet inspirational message instantly became a call-to-action for anyone who picked it up.

 When I first read "Silent Spring," I was a freshman in college.
-Now reflecting back on the book, I am depressed by the fact that 50 years after its publication we are still fighting against the chemicals that one day we are told will save us and the next day we are informed are killing us.
-Today, instead of DDT, we cry foul about BPA
+Now reflecting back on the book, I'm depressed that 50 years after its publication we are still fighting against the chemicals that one day we are told will save us and the next day we are informed are killing us.
+Today, instead of DDT, we cry foul about BPA.